Right-click for episode transcript

 FIONA: Yeah.

-MOLLY BLOOM: So what do you think they should do instead of just ignoring the person?
+MOLLY BLOOM: So what do you think they should do, instead of just ignoring the person?

 EZRA: Go up and say hi.
 I mean, they're no different than anybody else.
-Just say hi.

 EZRA: See if they want to play.

 MOLLY BLOOM: Having an extra chromosome is just one trait of many.
-You might think someone with Down syndrome is really different from you.
-But you both might like shopkins or horses, and we all know some of the best friendships are founded on pizza.
-But maybe not with chicken and asparagus.
-Down syndrome is a condition where a person has an extra chromosome--
+You might think someone with down syndrome is really different from you, but you both might like Shopkins or horses.
+And we all know some of the best friendships are founded on--

 FIONA: We have different likes and dislikes.
 And we have our own hopes and fears.

-MOLLY BLOOM: People with Down syndrome may need extra help sometimes, but that doesn't mean they can't achieve big things.
+MOLLY BLOOM: People with down syndrome may need extra help sometimes, but that doesn't mean they can't achieve big things.

-SUBJECT 2: You might make new friends.
+FIONA: You might make new friends.

-MOLLY BLOOM: That's it for this episode of Brains On.
+MOLLY BLOOM: That's it for this episode of Brains On!

 FIONA: We had production performed--